Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 Importing 3D scenes
 ===================

-Godot scene importer
+Pandemonium scene importer
 --------------------

-When dealing with 3D assets, Godot has a flexible and configurable importer.
+When dealing with 3D assets, Pandemonium has a flexible and configurable importer.

-Godot works with *scenes*.
+Pandemonium works with *scenes*.
 This means that the entire scene being worked on in your favorite 3D DCC will be transferred as close as possible.

-Godot supports the following 3D *scene file formats*:
+Pandemonium supports the following 3D *scene file formats*:

 * glTF 2.0 **(recommended)**.
-Godot has full support for both text (`.gltf`) and binary (`.glb`) formats.
+Pandemonium has full support for both text (`.gltf`) and binary (`.glb`) formats.
 * DAE (COLLADA), an older format that is fully supported.
 * OBJ (Wavefront) format + their MTL material files.
 This is also fully supported, but pretty limited (no support for pivots, skeletons, animations, PBR materials, ...).
-* ESCN, a Godot-specific format that Blender can export with a plugin.
+* ESCN, a Pandemonium-specific format that Blender can export with a plugin.
 * FBX, supported via the Open Asset Import library.
 However, FBX is proprietary, so we recommend using other formats listed above, if suitable for your workflow.

-Just copy the scene file together with the texture to the project repository, and Godot will do a full import.
+Just copy the scene file together with the texture to the project repository, and Pandemonium will do a full import.

 It is important that the mesh is not deformed by bones when exporting.
 Make sure that the skeleton is reset to its T-pose or default rest pose before exporting with your favorite 3D editor.